 - Locate your assigned workstation.
 Your name will be on the screen.
-You will need to swipe your membership card and enter your 4 digit PIN to log in.
+You will need to swipe your membership card and enter your password to log in.

 There will be a 10 minute and a 2 minute warning before your session ends and the workstation shuts down.
 At the end of each session, the workstation will reset itself, and any unsaved data will be lost.
-Any data you wish to keep should be printed and/or saved to a CD-ROM or USB drive.
-If you do not have your own, these items are available for purchase at the Circulation Desk (ground floor at the Ipswich Library).
+Any data you wish to keep should be printed and/or saved to a USB drive.
+If you do not have your own, they are available for purchase at the Reference Desk (first floor at the Ipswich Library) or at the Welcome Desk (ground floor at the Ipswich Library).

 The facilities are provided on a self-help basis.